Skip to main content

 Data Collection Modes

-The AirMDR Remote Agent supports two ingestion models, selectable per integration.
+The AirMDR Remote Agent supports below mentioned ingestion model.

 Used for: